 To know that those who do not tolerate you are irrelevant to your private life, will make it easier for you to face them and to keep on being yourself.
 Unless those people are in a powerful position and in charge of decisions that affect your life.
 Your teacher, your boss, the orange-faced reality-tv dude in the White House… This is when things get complicated.
 And when things get complicated, that is when you have to act instead of complain.
 Another source of good energy for the fights you will have to fight (against racism, sexism, nationalism, capitalism… pick at least one), except for real friends is art.
 I knew that I wasn’t an outcast, although some people wanted to make me think exactly that.
 I knew that I wan’t completely alone, even in the time before I was able to make actual friends.
 Because in that time, when it all seemed like I came from a different planet, there were Mr. Spock and Legolas (who both have elf ears like me), Bela B., David Bowie, Nina Hagen, Tank Girl, The Neverending Story, the show The Tribe.
 Art connects you to the thoughts of other human beings like psychedelic drugs make you think they do.
 I can cry like a baby when reading Kafka and I’m really not a crying-person, ask everybody who was at my dad’s funeral.

 Art is on your side, that means, the person who created this art – dead or alive – was/is having similar thoughts and dreams as you or at least had/has a similar taste and style.
 This person was/is expressing this through music, literature, movies, clothes, whatever and so it found its way to you.
 Art is a beautiful form of communication through time and space.
 Now tell me, how dangerous would it be for you to go out there the way you want to be?
 With(out) headscarf, with(out) make-up, with(out) hair?
 Of course you don’t have to go so far that it puts your life in danger.
-A small change can already be the first step leading to are more open-minded society.
+A small change can already be the first step leading to a more open-minded society.
 Do you think you are an alien in a conservative neighbourhood, a boring city, a country ruled by a monkey?
 Then let me tell you: Being an alien is perfectly fine.

 PS: I wrote this essay in English, because I know a lot of awesome people, who do not speak German (yet), also I’m getting more comfortable with English and can write fluently.
 No idea why WordPress keeps the German setting for quotation marks + too lazy to fix it.
 If you see any other mistakes, tell me, so I will learn.